SOLDSold On: 6/8/2016 for $197,000This Property is No Longer Available

 Springboro was ranked among the top 50 best places to live in America by Money magazine in 2011 and the 7th Best Place to Raise a Young Family in Ohio in 2013.
 It is located in the geographic center of the Dayton-Cincinnati Metroplex.
 The city is 15 minutes south of Dayton in northern Warren County and is a northern suburb for Cincinnati.
 Springboro's old-time atmosphere reflects the city's rich heritage.
 Springboro has an eclectic mix of housing styles and one finds homes of stately residences as well as more modest homes and condominiums in a variety of styles and price ranges.

 I-75 is the main traffic route, with St Rt.
 73 and 741 providing neighborhood access.
 Dayton-Wright Brothers Airport is located near the city's northern border.
 The Dayton International Airport also services the area.

 Atrium Medical Center is about a 15-minute drive and is located in Middletown.
-Hospitals in Dayton, including Miami Valley Hospital, Good Samaritan Hospital, Kindred Hospital, Access Hospital, Medical Center at Elizabeth Place and Kettering Medical Center are conveniently located nearby.
-Dayton Children's Hospital is located in Miamisburg with an outpatient center located in Springboro.
+Hospitals in Dayton, including Miami Valley Hospital, Good Samaritan Hospital, Kindred Hospital (rehabilitation), Access Hospital (mental health and substance abuse programming), Medical Center at Elizabeth Place and Kettering Medical Center are conveniently located nearby.
+Dayton Children’s Hospital is located in Miamisburg with an outpatient center located in Springboro.